cvee112/consolegpt-python/README.md

 ## How to use

-**Note**: This assumes you already have Python.
+**Note**: This assumes you already have Python 3.
 Check the [official Python website](https://www.python.org/downloads/) if you don't have it.

 0. If you haven't already done so, install the OpenAI Python library with `pip install --upgrade openai` and setup your OpenAI API key (see [OpenAI's Quickstart tutorial](https://platform.openai.com/docs/quickstart?context=python)).
 Note that you need to be a paying customer to access GPT-4.
+Also, this script requires `validators` to check for valid URLs when using GPT-4 Turbo with Vision -- install with `pip install validators`.

 1. Download the [script](chatbot.py) into your preferred location (or clone the repository to your local machine).